CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 ### Bank

 #### `constructor()`
-Which corresponds to the constructor of your chosen language and creates an empty list.
+Which creates an empty list.

 #### `getHead()`
 Returns the head of the list (the first element).